Messier-Labs/rocket-spot/README.md

 # Rocket Spot

-An app that provides orientation based on your current location to spot rockets launched from Satish Dhawan Space Center, Sriharikota (SDSC-SHAR).
+An app that provides orientation information based on your current location to spot rockets launched from Satish Dhawan Space Center, Sriharikota (SDSC-SHAR).

 We appreciate any feedback.
 Feel free to file issues or request new features.